mikegleen/modes/doc/source/configuration.rst

    Used by ``update_from_csv.py`` when ``parent_path`` is specified to force creation of a new element.
 When that element is created, a subelement is also created.
+   The tag of the new subelement is the value of this statement.
 -  **child_value**

    Make this the text of the newly created subelement.